tink-crypto/tink/README.md

 *   **Misuse-proof** Tink assumes that the attacker has complete freedom in calling methods of a high level interface; under this assumption the security is not compromised.
-For example, if the underlying encryption mode requires nonces and is insecure if nonces are reused then the interface do not allow to pass nonces.
+For example, if the underlying encryption mode requires nonces and is insecure if nonces are reused then the interface does not allow to pass nonces.

-*   **Extensibility** Tink makes it easy to support new algorithms, new ciphertext formats, or new key management systems, etc.
+*   **Extensibility** Tink makes it easy to support new primitives, new algorithms, new ciphertext formats, new key management systems, etc.

 *   **Agility** Tink provides built-in cryptographic agility.
 It supports key rotation, deprecation of obsolete schemes and adaptation of new ones.
-Once a cryptographic primitive is found broken, you can switch to a new primitive by rotating keys without changing or recompiling code.
+For example, if an implementation of a cryptographic primitive is found broken, you can switch to a different implementation by rotating keys, without changing or recompiling code.

 *   **Interoperability** Tink produces and consumes ciphertexts that are compatible with existing cryptographic libraries.
-Tink supports encrypting or storing keys in Amazon KMS, Google Cloud KMS, Android Keystore, and it's easy to support other key management systems.
+Tink supports encrypting or storing keys in Amazon KMS, Google Cloud KMS, Android Keystore, and it is easy to support other key management systems.

 *   **Versatility** No part of Tink is hard to replace or remove.
 All components are recombinant, and can be selected and assembled in various combinations.
-    For example, if you need only digital signature, you can exclude symmetric key encryption components.
+    For example, if you need only digital signatures, you can exclude symmetric key encryption components.

 *   **Readability** Tink shows cryptographic properties (i.e., whether safe